 A priority of EQIP is for the promotion of at-risk species habitat conservation.
 The Wildlife Habitat funding pool is available to Colorado producers who will restore, develop, or enhance wildlife habitat.

-The list of eligible practices and rates are provided in the 2016 Payment Schedule.
+The list of eligible practices and rates are provided in the2017 Payment Schedule.
 The Payment Schedule identifies practice payment limits that may apply and conditions where the practices may apply.
 Contact your local service center for assistance in determining which payment rate would apply to individual projects.

 A Conservation Activity Plan or CAP can be developed for producers to identify conservation practices needed to address a specific resource need.
-EQIP payment rates for CAPs are found in 2016 CAP Payment Schedule.
+EQIP payment rates for CAPs are found in 2017 CAP Payment Schedule (coming soon).